 They do well around people who suffer from allergies as protein allergens aren’t common among them.

-The Russian Blue
+5. The Russian Blue – low Shedding cat breed

 Russian Blue cats have a low shedding rate, which makes them ideal for people with allergies or asthma.

-Some Ways To Cope With Cat Hair Shedding
+How To Cope With Shedding Cat Hair

 Hint: Put a towel on your lap to catch stray hair.
 Cat hair tends to float. - Invest in sticky rollers or (lint rollers) which remove not only lint but also cat hair.
 They are quick and easy to use and an essential for any cat owner.